dkazanc/NoStripesNet/simulator/README.md

   - `--shifts`, `-s`
     - The number of vertical shifts when sample was scanned.
 Default is `5`.
     - All shifts are stored under the same directory.
-    - Assumes shifts are each stored under a different .nxs file, with the name incrementing by one for each shift.
+    - Assumes shifts are each stored under a different `.nxs` file, with the name incrementing by one for each shift.
     - For example, if shift 0 was in `1000.nxs`, shift 1 will be in `1001.nxs`, shift 2 in `1002.nxs`, etc.
   - `--shiftstep`, `-p`
     - The step in pixels between each shift.
 Default is `2`.
   - `--mask`
-    - The path to the mask containing locations of stripes.
+    - The path to the `.npz` archive containing the stripe location mask.
 Default is `None`.
-    - This should be a numpy file `.npy`, generated using the stripe detection method in Larix.
+    - The filename of the mask within the archive should be `m<hdf-root>`.
+For example, for `1000.nxs` the mask must be stored under the name `m1000`.
     - If not given, a mask will be generated at runtime.
 However, this can take multiple hours.

 ### Dynamic